doughtmw/AR-Ultrasound-Training/README.md

 # Augmented Reality Ultrasound Training
-Project for the Medical Augmented Reality Summer School in 2021.
+Project for the [2021 Medical Augmented Reality Summer School](https://medicalaugmentedreality.org/).
 Code will be made available in the coming weeks.